Data-and-Trust-Alliance/DPS/specification.md

 ## Security considerations

-TODO: This section should advise the reader on security or privacy things they should be aware of and for which a user of this specificaiton will need to consider.
+TODO: This section should advise the reader on security or privacy things they should be aware of and for which a user of this specification will need to consider.
 Often it is just a listing of risks that the specification does not address, but for which the specification creates.
 Such as the fact that datasets and metadata are sensitive data and would need to be protected or carefully crafted such that they are not a risk.

 Metadata and the Dataset are data that need to be of quality and trustable to be valuable.... blah blah